GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 ### 16.5 Using the HTTP(S) Test Script Recorder

 Refer to HTTP(S) Test Script Recorder for details on setting up the recorder.
 The most important thing to do is filter out all requests you aren’t interested in.
 For instance, there’s no point in recording image requests(JMeter can be instructed to download all images on a page).
 These will just clutter your test plan.
-Most likely, these is an extension all your files share, such as .jsp, .asp, .php, .html or the like.
+Most likely, these is an extension all your files share, such as `.jsp`, `.asp`, `.php`, `.html` or the like.
 These you should “include” by entering “`.*\.jsp*`” as an “Include Pattern”.

 ### 16.6 User variables